-- 5.1 The Internal Audit Section is organised so that it is independent of the activities that it audits.
+- 3.1 The Internal Audit Section is organised so that it is independent of the activities that it audits.
 Because of this, the Section can provide impartial and unbiased professional opinions and recommendations.
-Internal Audit is free to plan, undertake and report on its work, as the Group Manager Internal Audit deems appropriate. - 5.2 The status of the Group Manager Internal Audit is sufficient to allow the effective discussion of audit strategies, plans, results and improvement plans with senior management in the organisation. - 5.3 Internal Audit is accountable to the Section 151 Officer and the Authority's Audit Committee, both being involved in determining its priorities.
-It reviews the resources available to it on a regular basis to ensure that it has sufficient resources to fulfil its responsibilities, reporting the results of the review to the Audit Committee, as part of its annual planning process.

-- 5.4 The Group Manager Internal Audit meets quarterly with the Authority's three statutory officers: the Chief Executive, the Section 151 Officer and the Monitoring Officer.
-Key issues concerning the governance of the Authority are discussed and the Annual Governance Statement is kept under ongoing review. - 5.5 The Group Manager Internal Audit is required to confirm annually the organisational independence of the internal audit activity.
-The Group Manager Internal Audit has the right to direct and unrestricted access to senior management and the Board. - 5.6 Individual internal auditors are also required to have an impartial, unbiased attitude and avoid any conflict of interest.
+Internal Audit is free to plan, undertake and report on its work, as the Group Manager Audit deems appropriate. - 3.2 The status of the Group Manager Audit is sufficient to allow the effective discussion of audit strategies, plans, results and improvement plans with Senior Management in the organisation. - 3.3 Internal Audit is accountable to the Section 151 Officer and the Authority's Audit Committee, both being involved in determining its priorities.
+It reviews the resources available to it on a regular basis to ensure that it has sufficient resources to fulfil its responsibilities, reporting the results of the review to the Audit Committee, as part of its annual planning process. - 3.4 The Group Manager Audit meets on a regular basis with the Authority's Section 151 Officer and the Authority's Monitoring Officer as the key officers with statutory responsibilities in relation to the internal control environment. - 3.5 The Group Manager Audit is required to confirm annually the organisational independence of the internal audit activity. - 3.6 Individual internal auditors are also required to have an impartial, unbiased attitude and avoid any conflict of interest.
 To meet this requirement, each auditor is required to declare any interests they have that could have an impact on their audit work, and confirms that they have read the Authority's Code of Conduct for employees.
-The Group Manager Internal Audit will not assign work to an auditor where a conflict of interest may arise.
+The Group Manager Audit will not assign work to an auditor where a conflict of interest may arise.
 If independence or objectivity is impaired, either in fact or appearance, the details of the impairment must be disclosed to the relevant parties.

-6 PROFICIENCY AND DUE PROFESSIONAL CARE
+4. PROFICIENCY AND DUE PROFESSIONAL CARE

-- 6.1 Internal Audit operates in accordance with the Public Sector Internal Audit Standards.
-Compliance with the Standards is reviewed annually by the Group Manager Internal Audit. - 6.2 A thorough recruitment process, in accordance with the Authority's procedures, applies to the appointment of Internal Audit staff to ensure the Section has the appropriate professional skills and experience to fulfil its objectives.
-The Group Manager Internal Audit is appointed by the Section 151 Officer and must be a qualified accountant with at least 5 years' audit and managerial experience.
-Similarly, the Audit Managers should be qualified accountants with at least 3 years' audit and managerial experience.
-The qualifications and skills required for all posts are detailed in job descriptions and person specifications maintained by the Group Manager Internal Audit. - 6.3 Internal Auditors have an annual review of their performance and development needs.
-They are provided with the appropriate training to fulfil their responsibilities and to maintain their professional development and competence.
+- 4.1 Internal Audit operates in accordance with the Public Sector Internal Audit Standards.
+Compliance with the Standards is reviewed annually by the Group Manager Audit. - 4.2 A thorough recruitment process, in accordance with the Authority's procedures, applies to the appointment of Audit staff to ensure the Section has the appropriate professional skills and experience to fulfil its objectives.
+The Group Manager - Audit is appointed by the Section 151 Officer and must be a qualified accountant with at least 5 years audit and managerial experience.
+Similarly, the Audit Team Managers should be qualified accountants with at least 3 years audit and managerial experience.
+The qualifications and skills required for all posts are detailed in job descriptions and person specifications maintained by the Group Manager - Audit.

+4.3 Internal Auditors have an annual review of their performance and development needs.
+They are provided with the appropriate training to fulfil their responsibilities and maintain their professional development and competence.

-7 QUALITY ASSURANCE AND IMPROVEMENT PROGRAMME
+5. QUALITY ASSURANCE AND IMPROVEMENT PROGRAMME